Skip to content

 Note

 The pies_class_2025_ipython.py script can be run from the command line.
 To run a Python script from command line, just do python followed by name of the script.
-Python scripts can also be submitted as job to the Biowulf batch system.
+Python scripts can also be submitted as a job to the Biowulf batch system.

 python pies_class_2025_ipython.py